Stuyvesant Town–Peter Cooper Village: Security

 The complex has its own public safety force of 40 officers.
 They are not permitted to carry firearms, as per New York State Law, but do carry batons, pepper spray, and handcuffs.
 As public safety officers they have limited enforcement powers on Cooper Village.
 They patrol the property in specialized vehicles.

-As of late March 2009, security cameras were installed and activated in all Stuyvesant Town buildings.
+In March 2009, security cameras were installed and activated in all Stuyvesant Town buildings.
 In addition, sensors were installed on the roof doors to prevent unauthorized access.
 There are over 1,200 surveillance cameras located throughout the complex, which are all connected to the Stuy Town security HQ in the Oval.

 The requirement of photo ID card-keys was introduced in mid-October 2008 in Stuyvesant Town, and replaced door keys to each building's lobby.
 The parking garages along Avenue C, 20th Street, and 14th Street also implemented a key-card access system and installed security cameras.

+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, which includes Stuyvesant Town–Peter Cooper Village.